 Priority Workers: 28.6% of the worldwide employment-based preference level, plus any numbers not required for fourth (EB4) and fifth (EB5) preferences.

 Members of the Professions Holding Advanced Degrees or Persons of Exceptional Ability: 28.6% of the worldwide employment-based preference level, plus any numbers not required by first preference (EB1).

 Skilled Workers, Professionals, and Other Workers: 28.6% of worldwide level, plus any numbers not required by first (EB-1) and second (EB2) preferences, not more than 10,000 of which are for “Other Workers.”

 Certain Special Immigrants: 7.1% of worldwide level.

-Employment Creation: 7.1% of worldwide level, not less than 3,000 of which reserved for investors in targeted rural or high-unemployment area, and 3,000 set aside for investors in regional centers by §610 of Pub.
-L. 102-395.
+Employment Creation: 7.1% of worldwide level. §610 of Pub.
+L. 102-395 reserves not less than 3,000 for investors in targeted rural or high-unemployment area.
+It reserves 3,000 for investors in regional centers.

 On the chart above, the listing of a date for any class indicates that it is oversubscribed.
 (See above, “Cut-Off Dates and Priority Dates”).
 “C” means current, i.e., numbers are available for all qualified applicants.
 “U” means unavailable, i.e., no numbers are available.
 (NOTE: Numbers are available only to applicants with a priority date earlier than the cut-off date listed above.)